BrandonPCollins/Project-3/README.md

 ## Features

-Random board generation for both the player and the opposing AI.
+* Random board generation for both the player and the opposing AI.

+* Game accepts user input.
+The player enters a row, numbered 1 through 8, and a column, lettered A through H, in order to select a coordinate to attempt to "hit" the enemy ships.
+The player wins the game by hitting all 5 of the randomly placed ships on the opponent's board.

 * Player's ships are demarcated with a blue 'O'